Frequently Asked Questions

 Q: What is your refund and cancelation policy?

-A: Although we make it a priority to be as flexible as possible, Strong Wings reserves the right to withhold deposits and/or full camp balances when cancelations are made after 6/1.
+A: Although we make it a priority to be as flexible as possible, All deposits are non-refundable.
+Remaining camp balances will be charged on 5/15 and are non-refundable beyond that point

 Q: How does Strong Wings manage food allergies and other related student health concerns?